Charters Reports Reviews Shop Text Us (305) 209-5594

 • Redfish: Schooling around mangrove points

-1. For Charter Groups: Focus on the reef today - conditions are manageable and species variety is excellent.
-Mix live bait with vertical jigging for action.
+1. For charter groups: Work the reef today.
+Conditions are manageable and there is plenty of variety.
+Mix live bait with vertical jigging to keep rods bent.

-2. For Serious Anglers: Early morning tarpon in the channels, then move to the reef for mutton snapper and amberjack.
+2. For serious anglers: Early morning tarpon in the channels, then slide out to the reef for mutton snapper and amberjack.

-3. For Families/Kids: Davis or Tennessee Reef for steady action with yellowtail and grunts.
-The light winds make for comfortable conditions.
+3. For families and kids: Davis or Tennessee Reef for steady yellowtail and grunts.
+The light winds make for a comfortable day.

 • 20-30 lb spinning gear for reef fishing